KevinLizg/Graduation-Project/GraduationProject/README.md

 1. **Teacher**
 2. **Student**

-Here, I provide two accounts for this website, one is teacher account, another is student accounts.
+Here, I provide two accounts for this website, one is teacher account, another is student account.

-- Teacher's account:
+- For teacher's account:
   - email: 1306057972@qq.com
   - password: 123123
-- Student's account:
+- For student's account:
   - email: 1575631865@qq.com
   - password: 123123

-Or you can sign up a new account for testing.
+**<u>Or you can sign up a new account for testing.</u>**

 ## Configuring the Local Environment